Noble-Mushtak/Gimkit-Strategy/README.md

 20. Answer 1 question, bringing your total up to $312
 21. **Buy the Level 3 (2x) multiplier upgrade** for $300, making your total $12
 22. Answer 1 question, bringing your total up to $312
-23. **Buy the mini bonus** for $30, making your total $282
-24. Answer 1 question, bringing your total up to $582
-25. **Buy and use the discounter** for $465, making your total $117
-26. Answer 1 question, bringing your total up to $417
-27. Answer 1 question, bringing your total up to $717
-28. Answer 1 question, bringing your total up to $1017
-29. Answer 1 question, bringing your total up to $1317
-30. **Buy the Level 4 ($200) streak bonus upgrade** for $1125, making your total $192
-31. Answer 1 question, bringing your total up to $692
-32. Answer 1 question, bringing your total up to $1192
-33. Answer 1 question, bringing your total up to $1692
-34. **Buy the Level 4 (3x) multiplier upgrade** for $1500, making your total $192
-35. **Answer 1 question using the mini and mega bonuses**, bringing your total up to $7692
-36. **Buy the Level 5 ($500) money per question upgrade** for $7500, making your total $192
-37. Answer 1 question, bringing your total up to $2292
-38. Answer 1 question, bringing your total up to $4392
-39. Answer 1 question, bringing your total up to $6492
-40. Answer 1 question, bringing your total up to $8592
-41. Answer 1 question, bringing your total up to $10692
-42. Answer 1 question, bringing your total up to $12792
-43. **Buy the Level 5 ($1000) streak bonus upgrade** for $11250, making your total $1542
-44. Answer 1 question, bringing your total up to $6042
-45. Answer 1 question, bringing your total up to $10542
-46. **Buy the Level 5 (5x) multiplier upgrade** for $9000, making your total $1542
-47. Answer 1 question, bringing your total up to $9042
-48. Answer 1 question, bringing your total up to $16542
-49. Answer 1 question, bringing your total up to $24042
-50. Answer 1 question, bringing your total up to $31542
-51. Answer 1 question, bringing your total up to $39042
-52. Answer 1 question, bringing your total up to $46542
-53. Answer 1 question, bringing your total up to $54042
-54. Answer 1 question, bringing your total up to $61542
-55. Answer 1 question, bringing your total up to $69042
-56. Answer 1 question, bringing your total up to $76542
-57. Answer 1 question, bringing your total up to $84042
-58. Answer 1 question, bringing your total up to $91542
-59. **Buy the Level 6 ($4000) streak bonus upgrade** for $86250, making your total $5292
-60. Answer 1 question, bringing your total up to $27792
-61. Answer 1 question, bringing your total up to $50292
-62. Answer 1 question, bringing your total up to $72792
-63. **Buy the Level 6 (8x) multiplier upgrade** for $63750, making your total $9042
-64. Answer 1 question, bringing your total up to $45042
-65. Answer 1 question, bringing your total up to $81042
-66. Answer 1 question, bringing your total up to $117042
-67. Answer 1 question, bringing your total up to $153042
-68. Answer 1 question, bringing your total up to $189042
-69. Answer 1 question, bringing your total up to $225042
-70. **Buy the Level 7 ($5000) money per question upgrade** for $225000, making your total $42
-71. Answer 1 question, bringing your total up to $72042
-72. Answer 1 question, bringing your total up to $144042
-73. Answer 1 question, bringing your total up to $216042
-74. Answer 1 question, bringing your total up to $288042
-75. Answer 1 question, bringing your total up to $360042
-76. **Buy the Level 7 ($10000) streak bonus upgrade** for $337500, making your total $22542
-77. Answer 1 question, bringing your total up to $142542
-78. Answer 1 question, bringing your total up to $262542
-79. Answer 1 question, bringing your total up to $382542
-80. Answer 1 question, bringing your total up to $502542
-81. Answer 1 question, bringing your total up to $622542
-82. **Buy the Level 7 (12x) multiplier upgrade** for $525000, making your total $97542
-83. Answer 1 question, bringing your total up to $277542
-84. Answer 1 question, bringing your total up to $457542
-85. Answer 1 question, bringing your total up to $637542
-86. Answer 1 question, bringing your total up to $817542
-87. Answer 1 question, bringing your total up to $997542
-88. Answer 1 question, bringing your total up to $1177542
-89. **Buy the Level 8 ($50000) streak bonus upgrade** for $1125000, making your total $52542
-90. Answer 1 question, bringing your total up to $712542
-91. Answer 1 question, bringing your total up to $1372542
-92. Answer 1 question, bringing your total up to $2032542
-93. Answer 1 question, bringing your total up to $2692542
-94. Answer 1 question, bringing your total up to $3352542
-95. Answer 1 question, bringing your total up to $4012542
-96. Answer 1 question, bringing your total up to $4672542
-97. Answer 1 question, bringing your total up to $5332542
-98. Answer 1 question, bringing your total up to $5992542
-99. Answer 1 question, bringing your total up to $6652542
-100. Answer 1 question, bringing your total up to $7312542
-101. Answer 1 question, bringing your total up to $7972542
-102. **Buy the Level 9 ($250000) money per question upgrade** for $7500000, making your total $472542
-103. Answer 1 question, bringing your total up to $4072542
-104. Answer 1 question, bringing your total up to $7672542
-105. Answer 1 question, bringing your total up to $11272542
-106. **Buy the Level 9 ($1000000) streak bonus upgrade** for $11250000, making your total $22542
-107. Answer 1 question, bringing your total up to $15022542
-108. Answer 1 question, bringing your total up to $30022542
-109. Answer 1 question, bringing your total up to $45022542
-110. Answer 1 question, bringing your total up to $60022542
-111. **Buy the Level 9 (30x) multiplier upgrade** for $48750000, making your total $11272542
-112. Answer 1 question, bringing your total up to $48772542
-113. Answer 1 question, bringing your total up to $86272542
-114. Answer 1 question, bringing your total up to $123772542
-115. Answer 1 question, bringing your total up to $161272542
-116. **Buy the Level 10 ($5000000) streak bonus upgrade** for $150000000, making your total $11272542
-117. Answer 1 question, bringing your total up to $168772542
-118. **Buy the Level 10 ($1000000) money per question upgrade** for $75000000, making your total $93772542
-119. Answer 1 question, bringing your total up to $273772542
-120. Answer 1 question, bringing your total up to $453772542
-121. Answer 1 question, bringing your total up to $633772542
-122. Answer 1 question, bringing your total up to $813772542
-123. **Buy the Level 10 (100x) multiplier upgrade** for $750000000, making your total $63772542
-124. Answer 1 question, bringing your total up to $663772542
-125. Answer 1 question, bringing your total up to $1263772542
-126. Answer 1 question, bringing your total up to $1863772542
-127. Answer 1 question, bringing your total up to $2463772542
-128. Answer 1 question, bringing your total up to $3063772542
-129. Answer 1 question, bringing your total up to $3663772542
-130. Answer 1 question, bringing your total up to $4263772542
+23. **Buy and use the discounter** for $300, making your total $12
+24. Answer 1 question, bringing your total up to $312
+25. Answer 1 question, bringing your total up to $612
+26. Answer 1 question, bringing your total up to $912
+27. Answer 1 question, bringing your total up to $1212
+28. **Buy the Level 4 ($200) streak bonus upgrade** for $1125, making your total $87
+29. Answer 1 question, bringing your total up to $587
+30. Answer 1 question, bringing your total up to $1087
+31. Answer 1 question, bringing your total up to $1587
+32. **Buy the Level 4 (3x) multiplier upgrade** for $1500, making your total $87
+33. Answer 1 question, bringing your total up to $837
+34. Answer 1 question, bringing your total up to $1587
+35. Answer 1 question, bringing your total up to $2337
+36. Answer 1 question, bringing your total up to $3087
+37. Answer 1 question, bringing your total up to $3837
+38. Answer 1 question, bringing your total up to $4587
+39. Answer 1 question, bringing your total up to $5337
+40. Answer 1 question, bringing your total up to $6087
+41. Answer 1 question, bringing your total up to $6837
+42. Answer 1 question, bringing your total up to $7587
+43. **Buy the Level 5 ($500) money per question upgrade** for $7500, making your total $87
+44. Answer 1 question, bringing your total up to $2187
+45. Answer 1 question, bringing your total up to $4287
+46. Answer 1 question, bringing your total up to $6387
+47. Answer 1 question, bringing your total up to $8487
+48. Answer 1 question, bringing your total up to $10587
+49. Answer 1 question, bringing your total up to $12687
+50. **Buy the Level 5 ($1000) streak bonus upgrade** for $11250, making your total $1437
+51. **Buy the rebooter** for $1435, making your total $2
+52. Answer 1 question, bringing your total up to $4502
+53. Answer 1 question, bringing your total up to $9002
+54. **Buy the Level 5 (5x) multiplier upgrade** for $9000, making your total $2
+55. Answer 1 question, bringing your total up to $7502
+56. Answer 1 question, bringing your total up to $15002
+57. Answer 1 question, bringing your total up to $22502
+58. Answer 1 question, bringing your total up to $30002
+59. Answer 1 question, bringing your total up to $37502
+60. Answer 1 question, bringing your total up to $45002
+61. Answer 1 question, bringing your total up to $52502
+62. Answer 1 question, bringing your total up to $60002
+63. **Buy the Level 6 ($2000) money per question upgrade** for $56250, making your total $3752
+64. Answer 1 question, bringing your total up to $18752
+65. Answer 1 question, bringing your total up to $33752
+66. Answer 1 question, bringing your total up to $48752
+67. Answer 1 question, bringing your total up to $63752
+68. **Buy the Level 6 (8x) multiplier upgrade** for $63750, making your total $2
+69. Answer 1 question, bringing your total up to $24002
+70. Answer 1 question, bringing your total up to $48002
+71. Answer 1 question, bringing your total up to $72002
+72. Answer 1 question, bringing your total up to $96002
+73. **Buy the Level 6 ($4000) streak bonus upgrade** for $86250, making your total $9752
+74. Answer 1 question, bringing your total up to $57752
+75. Answer 1 question, bringing your total up to $105752
+76. Answer 1 question, bringing your total up to $153752
+77. Answer 1 question, bringing your total up to $201752
+78. Answer 1 question, bringing your total up to $249752
+79. Answer 1 question, bringing your total up to $297752
+80. Answer 1 question, bringing your total up to $345752
+81. **Buy the Level 7 ($10000) streak bonus upgrade** for $337500, making your total $8252
+82. **Buy the mini bonus** for $270, making your total $7982
+83. **Answer 1 question using the mini and mega bonuses**, bringing your total up to $967982
+84. Answer 1 question, bringing your total up to $1063982
+85. Answer 1 question, bringing your total up to $1159982
+86. **Buy the Level 8 ($50000) streak bonus upgrade** for $1125000, making your total $34982
+87. Answer 1 question, bringing your total up to $450982
+88. Answer 1 question, bringing your total up to $866982
+89. **Use the rebooter** to regenerate your previously bought powerups.
+90. **Buy the Level 7 (12x) multiplier upgrade** for $525000, making your total $341982
+91. **Answer 1 question using the mini and mega bonuses**, bringing your total up to $6581982
+92. Answer 1 question, bringing your total up to $7205982
+93. Answer 1 question, bringing your total up to $7829982
+94. **Buy the Level 9 ($250000) money per question upgrade** for $7500000, making your total $329982
+95. Answer 1 question, bringing your total up to $3929982
+96. Answer 1 question, bringing your total up to $7529982
+97. **Buy the Level 8 (18x) multiplier upgrade** for $4875000, making your total $2654982
+98. Answer 1 question, bringing your total up to $8054982
+99. Answer 1 question, bringing your total up to $13454982
+100. **Buy the Level 9 ($1000000) streak bonus upgrade** for $11250000, making your total $2204982
+101. Answer 1 question, bringing your total up to $24704982
+102. Answer 1 question, bringing your total up to $47204982
+103. Answer 1 question, bringing your total up to $69704982
+104. **Buy the Level 9 (30x) multiplier upgrade** for $48750000, making your total $20954982
+105. Answer 1 question, bringing your total up to $58454982
+106. Answer 1 question, bringing your total up to $95954982
+107. Answer 1 question, bringing your total up to $133454982
+108. Answer 1 question, bringing your total up to $170954982
+109. **Buy the Level 10 ($5000000) streak bonus upgrade** for $150000000, making your total $20954982
+110. Answer 1 question, bringing your total up to $178454982
+111. **Buy the Level 10 ($1000000) money per question upgrade** for $75000000, making your total $103454982
+112. Answer 1 question, bringing your total up to $283454982
+113. Answer 1 question, bringing your total up to $463454982
+114. Answer 1 question, bringing your total up to $643454982
+115. Answer 1 question, bringing your total up to $823454982
+116. **Buy the Level 10 (100x) multiplier upgrade** for $750000000, making your total $73454982
+117. Answer 1 question, bringing your total up to $673454982
+118. Answer 1 question, bringing your total up to $1273454982
+119. Answer 1 question, bringing your total up to $1873454982
+120. Answer 1 question, bringing your total up to $2473454982
+121. Answer 1 question, bringing your total up to $3073454982
+122. Answer 1 question, bringing your total up to $3673454982
+123. Answer 1 question, bringing your total up to $4273454982

 Please note that neither this script nor its author are associated with the Gimkit company or any Gimkit employee in any way.
 I am simply a student who used Gimkit in high-school and wanted to calculate the optimal strategy for completing Gimkit assignments.